-9. Final Preparations

-Mounting the Gyro

-The built in Gyro Mounting Plate can be used to mount the gyro at the rear of the helicopter.
+HINT: Installing industrial strength velcro will help secure the batteries during aerobatics.
+9. Final Preparations Mounting the Gyro The built in Gyro Mounting Plate can be used to mount the gyro at the rear of the helicopter.
 It is extremely important that the gyro is attached using only the supplied two sided tape onto a clean flat surface.
 Keep all wires and components away from the gyro housing.
 Do not use straps or elastics to secure the gyro.

-Install the gyro using double sided foam tape (supplied with gyro) put a full strip along the bottom of the gyro unit and press onto the surface.
-For a good bond make sure both surfaces are clean and dry.
+Install the gyro using double sided foam tape (usually supplied with gyro) putting a full strip along the bottom of the gyro unit and press onto the surface.
+For a good bond make sure both surfaces are clean and dry prior to application